Vladyslav49/asyncsqlite3/README.md

 ### Installation

-aiolite is compatible with Python 3.7 and newer.
+asyncsqlite3 is compatible with Python 3.7 and newer.
 Use pip to install:

-`$ pip install aiolite`
+`$ pip install asyncsqlite3`

-You can speed up aiolite as follows:
+You can speed up asyncsqlite3 as follows:

-`$ pip install aiolite[uvloop]`
+`$ pip install asyncsqlite3[uvloop]`

 ### Details